kokerinks/tp/docs/UserGuide.md

 💡 **Tip**: Use unique attributes of members when adding points to avoid errors.
 Partial names are matched to the closest resembling member.

-## 4.8 Adding points: `addpoints`
+## 4.8 Adding points: `addpts`

 Manually adds points to a member's account within the loyalty program.

 🌟 **Benefit**: Encourage repeat business and reward customer loyalty by using addpoints to add reward points to members' accounts.
 This helps keep your customers engaged and appreciative of the value they get from shopping at your bakery.

-Format: `addpoints n/MEMBER_NAME p/POINTS`
+Format: `addpts n/MEMBER_NAME p/POINTS`

 * Adds the corresponding number of points for a member based on their name to the current points they have.
 * The points **must be a positive integer** 1, 2, 3, … 200

 Examples:
-* `addpoints n/John Doe p/50` Adds `50` points to the points `John Doe` initially had
+* `addpts n/John Doe p/50` Adds `50` points to the points `John Doe` initially had

 💡 **Tip**: Consider using the addpoints function to manually award extra points for activities that reflect customer loyalty beyond direct purchases.
 This includes rewarding members for social media mentions, participation in surveys, or as compensation for any service mishaps.
 It's a versatile tool that allows you to quickly acknowledge and incentivize a wide range of valuable customer interactions, keeping your loyalty program flexible and responsive to your business needs.

-## 4.9 Redeeming Points: `redeempoints`
+## 4.9 Redeeming Points: `redeempts`

 Allows members to redeem points from their current points tally, without affecting their cumulative membership points.

 🌟 **Benefit**: Provide members the flexibility to use their earned points for rewards, enhancing the perceived value of your loyalty program.

-Format: `redeempoints n/MEMBER_NAME p/POINTS`
+Format: `redeempts n/MEMBER_NAME p/POINTS`

 * Subtracts the specified number of points from the member's current points tally.

 Examples:
-* `redeempoints n/John Doe p/100` Subtracts `100` points from `John Doe's` current points.
+* `redeempts n/John Doe p/100` Subtracts `100` points from `John Doe's` current points.

-## 4.10 Updating membership: `addmship`
+## 4.10 Adding Membership Points: `addmempts`

-Manually updates the membership tier of a member in the loyalty program.
+Manually adds the membership points of a member in the loyalty program, without affecting the reward points.

-🌟 **Benefit**: Motivate your customers to keep coming back by using addmship to upgrade their membership tier.
-Higher tiers can offer better rewards, creating a sense of achievement and encouraging more purchases.

-Format: `addmship n/MEMBER_NAME ms/MEMBERSHIP_TIER`
+Format: `addmempts n/MEMBER_NAME ms/POINTS`

-* Updates the membership tier of a member based on their name to the one stated.
-* The membership tier must be one of the following: Platinum, Gold, Silver, Bronze

 Examples:
-* `addmship n/John Doe ms/Gold` updates the membership of `John Doe` to `Gold`
+* `addmship n/John Doe ms/` updates the membership of `John Doe` to `Gold`

-💡 **Tip**: Use the addmship command to manually adjust membership tiers in scenarios where automatic updates based on membership points might not fully capture a member's loyalty or contributions.
+💡 **Tip**: Use this command to manually adjust membership tiers in scenarios where the total points from ordering might not fully capture a member's loyalty or contributions.
 This can include exceptional circumstances such as rewarding significant engagement that isn't directly tied to purchases, like community involvement or brand advocacy, or correcting tier placements due to system errors.
-This flexibility ensures every member's loyalty is accurately recognized and rewarded.
+This flexibility ensures every member's loyalty is accurately recognised and rewarded.

 ## 4.11 Editing a member : `edit`